myrestop/myblog/runflow_first_release.md

 Here, we want to say something to developers.

 To develop a RunFlow plugin is very simple, there is no limitation for programming languages.
-Certainly, it would be better if you familiar with java and kotlin.
+But because RunFlow is built on Compose Multiplatform which powered by JetBrains, so it would be better if you familiar with Java and Kotlin.

-We are welcome developers to develop and submit plugins, please see our [plugin guide](https://myrest.top/guide/myflow/plugin).
+We welcome developers to develop and submit plugins, please see our [plugin guide](https://myrest.top/guide/myflow/plugin).

 ### Thanks

-Thanks for your patience to read this article, if you feel this tool is very helpful to you, please help us to spread it, we will thank you again.
+Thanks for your patience to read this article, if you feel this tool is helpful to you, please help us to spread it, we need your publicity, thanks again.

 See our [product page](https://myrest.top/myflow), and you can download RunFlow by this [**link**](https://myrest.top/myflow/download).

+If you have any problems, please feel free to give us a feedback, we would love to receive your feedback.

 Regards,
 The MyRest Team